EliaPham/Forest-run/README.md

 # Forest Run
-  final project for coding for animation class
+  Final project for coding for animation class